 US military chopper window falls on Japan school

-TOKYO: A window from a US military helicopter fell onto a school sports ground in southern Japan Wednesday (Dec 13), the marines said, apologising for a "regrettable" incident likely to fuel opposition to their presence.
+TOKYO: A window from a US military helicopter fell onto a school sports ground in southern Japan Wednesday (Dec 13), the US Marine Corps said, apologising for a "regrettable" incident likely to fuel opposition to their presence.

-There were no immediate reports of injuries from the accident that took place at around 10am local time at an elementary school near the Futenma marine airbase.
+The 8kg window fell onto the playground at around 10.15am, about 5 metres from where students were taking a physical education class, a Japan Times report said.

+A student was slightly injured by small stones that were scattered by the impact, the report said, adding that there about 50 students in the playground at the time.

 The US military said it was taking the incident "extremely seriously" and was opening an investigation.